Death and total and permanent disablement (TPD)

 Getting the peace-of-mind that comes with Statewide Super insurance is easy.

-If you’ve joined Statewide Super through your employer, you could be eligible to automatically receive four units of Income Protection insurance, and up to four units of standard Life & TPD insurance, depending on your age (employer-sponsored member).
+If you’ve joined Statewide Super through your employer, you could be eligible to automatically receive four units of Income Protection insurance, and up to four units of standard Death & TPD insurance, depending on your age (employer-sponsored member).
 However if the automatic cover is not sufficient for your needs (or does not apply to you), you can apply by following these simple steps:

 - Log into your personal Statewide Super Online account

 - Click on the Insurance tab, followed by the ‘Insurance review’ button

 - Fill in your details and submit*.

 Need more information?